nyutal/049063-Information-in-Storage-Devices-Final-Project/README.md

 # 0943063 Final Project - Compressing Data sets For machine Learning

 This repository contains all the final project content.
-Final html report located at ./docs/final_project.html, it translated from our main jupyter notebook which located under src/final_project.ipynb.
+Final html report located at ./docs/final_project.html It is translated from our main jupyter notebook which located under src/final_project.ipynb.
-The html report need some png links from the repo, and the notebook need a lot of resource from the repo such the data set, hence download just those files will not works well, please download all.
+The html report needs some png links from the repo, and the notebook needs a lot of resource from the repo such the data set, hence download just those files will not works well, please download all the repository.
-both the html and the notebook contains button on the top of the document which hide/show code. the code add a lot of lines and for first read we recommend hiding the code.
+both the html and the notebook contains button on the top of the document which hide/show code.
+The code add a lot of lines and for first read we recommend hiding the code.